alexvds/tec-heat-pump/README.md

 # TEC Heat pump

-Information about the TEC QRS11 heat pump.
+Information about the TEC QRS11 heat pump and it's modbus connection.
+Not all values are know yet.
+USE AT YOUR OWN RISK.

 ## Wordlist